-Carl Edwards completed his undergraduate computer science degree at UT with great success headed for PhD studies at the University of Illinois.
+Carl Edwards completed his undergraduate computer science degree at UT with great success and is headed for PhD studies at the University of Illinois.
 He earned an impressive portfolio of scholarships and fellowships in his time as an Engineering Vol, built a foundation for discovery that he carries on into doctoral research, and enjoyed encouraging mentorship from faculty and family.

 “I had the pleasure to be supported by generous scholarships, giving me the chance to focus on my studies,” said Edwards.
 This roster of support included the Min H. Kao Scholarship, Thomas and Kathryn Shelton Award, Hope Scholarship, National Merit Scholarship, UT Provost Scholarship, Finner Family Scholarship, UT Volunteer Scholarship, and Schmitt Memorial Scholarship.